vishal-ramani/UBI-helm-module-example/documentation/README.md

 That folder contains the **ubi application** `helm chart configuration` to deploy the ubi application.

-The script `scripts/create-yaml.sh` of our [module `terraform-gitops-ubi`](https://github.com/Vishal-Ramani/terraform-gitops-ubi/blob/main/scripts/create-yaml.sh) was resposible to copy the ubi helm-chart into the payload directory.
+The script `scripts/create-yaml.sh` of our [module `terraform-gitops-ubi`](https://github.com/Vishal-Ramani/terraform-gitops-ubi/blob/main/scripts/create-yaml.sh) was responsible to copy the ubi helm-chart into the payload directory.
 Therefor we did the customization of that file.

 We defined the values content for the helm chart variables before in the `module.tf` file.
 That file `values.yaml` file is used in `Argo CD application` configuration for the parameters.